Home > Library > Research Bias > A Comprehensive Guide to Understanding What Ingroup Bias is – Its Causes, Impacts, and Examples

 • Cognitive Processes

-Cognitive biases, such as confirmation and availability heuristics, can influence the perception and evaluation of information related to ingroups and outgroups.
+Cognitive biases, such as conformity and implicit bias, can influence the perception and evaluation of information related to ingroups and outgroups.

 People selectively attend to or interpret information that confirms their positive views of the ingroup and negative views of outgroups, further reinforcing ingroup bias.